Please follow the steps below to ensure that you have a smooth application process.

 2. From the drop-down menu select the application type: Exchange/Study Abroad.

 4. Enter your campus, subject and semester of study.
-If you are an Erasmus student, you will need your home institution Erasmus code.

 To assess your application, your latest transcript is required from your home institution.
 This must include your current Grade Point Average (GPA) and modules (classes) completed to date.